Yusufii9/CNPRM2025-Conference---AI-for-Image-Analysis-Workshop/README.md

 ## 🚀 Getting Started

-To participate in the hands-on portion of this workshop:
+To participate in the hands-on portion of this workshop and get access to the data:

 1. **Sign in to Google Drive**
 2. **Access the shared folder** via this [link](https://drive.google.com/drive/folders/1IybfMZdyykOnHcofWLiUzSagrhrW5Gpl?usp=sharing)